solidfire/solidfire-cli/README.md

 --volumeid

-An array of unique volume IDs to query.If this parameter is not specified, all group snapshots on the cluster will be included.
+An array of unique volume IDs to query.
+If this parameter is not specified, all group snapshots on the cluster will be included.

 #### modifygroup ####
 Command: